getporter/porter/docs/content/mixin-dev-guide/distribution.md

 `porter mixins search [NAME]`.
 If no name is supplied, the full listing will be returned.
 See the help menu for all command options: `porter mixins search -h`.

-For example, here we search for a `cowsay` mixin:
+For example, here we search for an `az` mixin:

 ```console
 $ porter mixin search az